MSC Grandiosa vs MSC Seashore

 Onboard Costs

 Another way to gauge the cost of a cruise is to consider how much you'll spend on board.
 Even though a lot is included in the base cruise fare, you may still spend money on things like spa treatments, specialty dining, drinks, and excursions.
-In addition, guests can also have to pay for things like gratuities and tips.
+In addition, guests may also have to pay for things like gratuities and tips.

-Typically guests can expect to spend about 25 - 40% of the cost of the cruise on onboard expenses.
+Typically, guests can expect to spend about 25 - 40% of the cost of the cruise on onboard expenses.
 In other words, if the cruise fare is $1,000 per person, you might spend between $250 and $400 on extra expenses.

 The table below will help you understand what you might spend onboard a MSC ship.